UtrechtUniversity/streetview-greenery/README.md

 The segmentation model can be selected through `-m/--model`.
 Currently, only pretrained models from [DeepLab](https://github.com/tensorflow/models/blob/master/research/deeplab/g3doc/model_zoo.md) are available for selection.
 Choose "deeplab-mobilenet" for fast inference and "deeplab-xception_71" for higher quality inference.

-Process based parallelization is available through a combination of the `-n` and `-i` options, which distributes the 1km x 1km tiles over differnt jobs.
+Process based parallelization is available through a combination of the `-n` and `-i` options, which distributes the 1km x 1km tiles over different jobs.
 For example if you have two machines, then on one you would run `-n 2 -i 0`, while you would give the other machine the `-n 2 -i 1` option.
 Then merging the tile data, you would have the complete data that you would get running with default options.

 The resolution can be adjusted by using the `-l/--grid` options.
-Every level higher increases the spatial resolution of the map by a factor of 2, with the lowest being 1km x 1km.
+Every level higher increases the spatial resolution of the map by a factor of 2, with the lowest being 1km x 1km, using the option `-l 0`.

+Instead of sampling only once per grid point, the option `-y/--historical-data` allows for sampling of each available year at each grid point.

+By default the program uses cubic pictures.
+With the `--panorama` option, panorama images are used instead, which takes less time, since only one instead of four pictures are analysed.
+But accuracy is expected to be reduced.

 #### Individual picture analysis [seg_analysis.py]